 Hendel’s Restaurant is a landmark building in Old Town Florissant.
 The historic building was built in 1873 and is named after the Hendel family who owned and ran it as a grocery store and butcher shop for 78 years.
 The building has been remodeled and is now complete with a new dining room and a custom-made oak bar where you can enjoy craft beers, wine, or a specialty drink.
 Hendel’s uses fresh fish, meats, and produce in their dishes, creating high-quality meals that make customers return time after time.
 Order a fresh, crisp salad, a pasta dish, or a juicy burger from the extensive menu.

-Restaurant, Pizzaria, North American, Italian, Fast Food, Vegetarian, $$$
+Restaurant, Pizzeria, North American, Italian, Fast Food, Vegetarian, $$$

 Angelo’s Famous Pizzeria In Missouri